SafetyCulture/safetyculture-sdk-python/README.md

 #### Nothing gets exported

 Your API key may be missing or has expired.
-Generate a new API token from the iAuditor web application or using the SafetyCulture API and replace it in the config.yaml file of the top-level directory of this repository.
+Generate a new API token from the iAuditor web application or using the iAuditor API and replace it in the config.yaml file of the top-level directory of this repository.
 Ensure your API key corresponds to a SafetyCulture account that contains the audits you want to export.

 #### Some audits failed to transfer